I have a degree, now what?

 Careers open to graduates from all degree backgrounds

 While some employers ask candidates to have a 2.1, relatively few roles require a specific degree.

 Typical areas where all degrees are considered include:

-- Management: management training schemes can be found in the public sector, for example, the health sector and in more buoyant economic times, local and central government (Civil Service).
+- Management: management training schemes can be found in the public sector, for example, the health sector and in local and central government (Civil Service).
 Many graduate employers in the private sector also run ‘general management schemes’.
 Consumer goods companies, manufacturing, logistics and supply organisations, utilities firms and retail-focused organisations all look for bright, organised graduates to train in different areas of business, commercial development and supply chain management.

 - The information technology business: it’s not only for those with computing and programming backgrounds.
 IT services organisations and technology consultancies often recruit graduates from non-technical degrees for business analyst, consulting and commercial opportunities – these essential midfield roles are the interface between those who focus on the hardcore development work and clients and end users of technology.

 - The finance and professional services sectors: Yes, you can work in finance with an arts or humanities degree, or any other ‘-ology’ for that matter – but, you obviously need to be happy with numbers.
 If you want to work in the City you will need experience, enthusiasm and a high level of numeracy.
 But the finance sector is more than the City.
 It includes accountancies (large and small), financial services (retail banks, insurance, pensions, financial advisory) and professional services (firms that bring together audit, accountancy, advisory, consultancy, legal services and supply them to other organisations).
 As with management training, many large employers also run finance graduate schemes within their own finance departments.

 Law, teaching and other careers you can train for as a graduate with any degree